Mad Mike Hoare: Simba rebellion

-In 1964, Congolese Prime Minister Moïse Tshombe, his employer in Katanga, hired Hoare to lead a military unit called 5 Commando, Armée Nationale Congolaise 5 Commando (later led by John Peters; not to be confused with No.5 Commando, the British Second World War commando force) made up of about 300 men, most of whom were from South Africa.
+In 1964, Congolese Prime Minister Moïse Tshombe, his employer in Katanga, hired Hoare to command a military unit named 5 Commando, Armée Nationale Congolaise (ANC) 5 Commando, later commanded by John Peters; composed of about 300 men, most of whom were from South Africa (not to be confused with No.5 Commando, the British Second World War commando force).
 His second-in-command was a fellow ex-British Army officer, Commandant Alistair Wicks.
 The unit's mission was to fight a revolt known as the Simba rebellion.
-Tshombe distrusted General Joseph-Désiré Mobutu, the commander of the Armée Nationale Congolaise who had already carried out two coups, and preferred to keep the Congolese Army weak even in the face of the Simba rebellion.
-Hence, Tshombe turned to mercenaries who had already fought for him in Katanga to provide a professional military force.
+Tshombe distrusted General Joseph-Désiré Mobutu, the commander of the Armée Nationale Congolaise who had already commanded two coups, and preferred to keep the Congolese Army weak even during the Simba rebellion.
+Hence, Tshombe used mercenaries who had already fought for him in Katanga to provide a professional military force.

-To recruit his force, Hoare placed newspaper ads in Johannesburg and Salisbury (modern Harare, Zimbabwe) calling upon physically fit white men capable of marching 20 miles per day who were fond of combat and were "tremendous romantics" to join 5 Commando.
-The moniker Mad Mike which was given to him by the British press suggested a "wildman" leader, but in fact Hoare was a very strict leader who insisted the men of 5 Commando always be clean-shaven, keep their hair cut short, never swear and attend church services every Sunday.
+To recruit his force, Hoare placed newspaper advertisements in Johannesburg and Salisbury (modern Harare, Zimbabwe) for physically fit white men capable of marching 20 miles per day who were fond of combat and were "tremendous romantics" to join 5 Commando.
+The moniker Mad Mike which was given to him by the British press suggested a "wildman" type of commander, but in fact Hoare was very strict and insisted the men of 5 Commando always be clean-shaven, keep their hair cut short, never swear and attend church services every Sunday.
 The men of 5 Commando were entirely white and consisted of a "ragbag of misfits" upon whom he imposed stern discipline.
-5 Commando was a mixture of South Africans, Rhodesians, British, Belgians, and Germans, the last of whom were mostly Second World War veterans who had arrived in the Congo wearing Iron Crosses.
+5 Commando was a mixture of South Africans, Rhodesians, British, Belgians, Irish and Germans, the last of whom were mostly Second World War veterans who had arrived in the Congo wearing Iron Crosses.
 Racist views towards blacks were very common in 5 Commando, but in press interviews, Hoare denied allegations of atrocities against the Congolese.

+Despite his denials, an observer stated "anything black was killed indiscriminately, blindly" by Hoare's mercenaries.
+Hoare himself told journalists "Killing communists is like killing vermin.
+Killing African nationalists is like killing animals.
+I don’t like either of them.
+My men and I killed between five and ten thousand Congolese rebels during the twenty months I spent in the Congo".